adamsdsit/joshuaadams.github.io/content/home/01-hero.md

 **Certified Business Continuity Professional (CBCP) • IT & Cybersecurity • Researcher • Educator**

-Seasoned IT and resilience professional with 20+ years leading technical programs, teaching, and consulting.
+Welcome to my academic portfolio and research group.
+I am a seasoned IT and resilience professional with 20+ years leading technical programs, teaching, and consulting.